 This is a blanket warning that some of the resources contained in this website contain descriptions of abuse, bullying, depression, harassment, misogyny, racism, stalking, sexual assault, self-harm, suicide and more.
 These include instances in the online/cyberworld as well as in the offline world.

 Please be aware of the sensitive nature of these posts and practice self-protection and self-care when reading.

 We are conducting an important three-year project funded by Status of Women Canada addressing the issue of rape culture.
 Our project focuses on partnerships with colleges/CEGEPs to develop policy solutions, pedagogical strategies and knowledge mobilization approaches that respond to this problem.
-We believe that college campuses are an important point of engagement addressing rape culture as it is the bridge between high school and university and adult life.
+We believe that college campuses are an important point of engagement in addressing rape culture as it is the bridge between high school, university, and adult life.

 PB&J tackles bullying and questions teenage stereotypes